How One Farm is Defining Luxury

 Prepare to be amazed, because Brush Creek Cellar is nearly the length of a football field.
 It will have the capacity to house over 100,000 bottles of rare, vintage wines.
-Guests will have the opportunity to receive a one-on-one tour with the sommelier, Gretchen Allen, who brings over 30 years of wine experience to Brush Creek Ranch.
-Educational courses on blending, varietals, and comparative tasting will also be available.
+Guests will have the opportunity to receive a one-on-one tour with an expert sommelier and participate in educational courses on blending, varietals, and comparative tasting.

 Brush Creek Greenhouse

 Think big.
 20,000 sq. ft. big.
 The Brush Creek Greenhouse is an essential component to the Farm’s sustainability efforts.
 It contains over 30 different kinds of produce with, on average, 10 varieties of fruit and vegetables.
 The ability to produce whatever and whenever, regardless of climate, can come with a potential set of hurdles, such as wasting water or over-producing crops.
 To combat this, a hydroponics systems is utilized to reduce the usage of water by 80%, and calculating a proper estimate of crops needed ahead of time prevents overproduction.